Peter Kalerwa Salasya

-Peter Kalerwa Salasya also known as PK, is a Kenyan Politician and current member of parliament for Mumias East Constituency He was elected in the 2022 Kenyan general election on the Democratic Action Party–Kenya (DAP-K) ticket.
+Peter Kalerwa Salasya (born 15 January 1989), also known as PK, is a Kenyan politician and current member of parliament for Mumias East Constituency.
+He was elected in the 2022 Kenyan general election on the Democratic Action Party–Kenya (DAP-K) ticket.
 Prior to entering politics, he worked in the banking sector and as a tutor.
-Salasya is known for his grassroots campaigns, his focus on reviving the Mumias Sugar Company, and for controversies related to assault and hate speech charges.
+Salasya is known for his grassroots campaigns, his focus on reviving the Mumias Sugar Company and for controversies related to assault and hate speech charges.

 Early life and education

-Salasya was born on January 15, 1989, in Kakamega county is the last born in a family of seven children.
+Salasya was born on 15 January 1989 in Kakamega County as the second-last born in a family of seven children.
 He attended Shanderema Primary School in Kakamega (1997 to 2005) then he joined Lubinu Boys High School in 2006.
-He lost his father, John Salasya on his second year of high school.
+He lost his father, John Salasya, in his second year of high school.

-In 2011, he joined Egerton University in Nakuru County for a bachelor's degree in commerce, Banking and Finance graduating in 2014.
-This is where he became involved in university politics from his first year where he was unsuccessful in his bid for the position of Director of Academics and on his 3rd year he vied for the Vice Chairperson position.
+In 2011, he joined Egerton University in Nakuru County for a bachelor's degree in commerce, banking and finance, graduating in 2014.
+This is where he became involved in university politics, from his first year, when he was unsuccessful in his bid for the position of Director of Academics and in his third year, he vied for the position of vice chairperson.

 Career

-After finishing his degree in university, he went back to his home county, Kakamega where he was employed (2014 to 2015) as a sales person at Bufalo Bicycle.He was a tutor at Sigalagala national polytechnic (2015 to 2016) then later secured employment at Diamond Trust Bank (DTB) as an operations officer and as a cashier before resigning to pursue a career in politics.
+After finishing his degree at university, he went back to his home county, Kakamega, where he was employed (2014 to 2015) as a salesperson at Bufalo Bicycle.
+He was a tutor at Sigalagala National Polytechnic (2015 to 2016), before being employed at Diamond Trust Bank as an operations officer and as a cashier before resigning to pursue a career in politics.

 Political career

-Salasya first contested for the Mumias East Member of parliament finishing last in a field of nine candidates with 254 votes.
+In 2017, Salasya first contested for the Mumias East Member of Parliament, finishing seventh in a field of nine candidates with 270 votes.
 During the campaign, he used a handcart pushed by supporters for transportation.

-He was successfully elected in the 2022 Kenyan general election as the DAP-K candidate, defeating opponents from the ANC and ODM, among others.
-His campaign focused on the revival of the Mumias Sugar Company and was noted for its door-to-door strategy and support from then-Cabinet Secretary Eugene Wamalwa.
+He was successfully elected in the 2022 Kenyan general election as the DAP-K candidate with 54.82% of the vote.
+His campaign focused on the revival of the Mumias Sugar Company and was noted for its door-to-door strategy and support from then-cabinet secretary Eugene Wamalwa.

 Legal issues

 Assault

-On January 12, 2024, A video showed Salasya physically assaulting the Member of County Assembly (MCA) Peter Walunya Indimuli during a funeral service in Mumias east, Kakamega County.
-According to reports,altercation started when Indimuli requested Salasya to respect the family in his remarks.
+On 12 January 2024, a video showed Salasya physically assaulting the Member of County Assembly, Peter Walunya Indimuli, during a funeral service in Mumias East, Kakamega County.
+According to reports, the altercation started when Indimuli requested Salasya to respect the family in his remarks.
 Salasya was arrested in Mumias on charges of assault and causing grievous bodily harm.
-He denied the charges and he was released on bond but later missed court for his mention cciting he was sick and admitted at Aga Khan Hospital.
-The Ethics and Anti-Corruption Commission (EACC) summoned the MP over the assault to record a statement on the incident.
+He denied the charges, and he was released on bond but later missed court for his mention, citing he was sick and admitted to Aga Khan Hospital.
+The Ethics and Anti-Corruption Commission summoned the MP over the assault to record a statement on the incident.